The Lake Clementine Guide to Summer Fun

 Foresthill Divide Loop Trail

 While the river access is currently closed at Upper Lake, there are still many beautiful places to hike around the area.
-Check out the Foresthill Divide Loop Trail, which you can find near the entrance to Upper Lake Clementine Road.
+Check out the Foresthill Divide Loop Trail, possibly one of world’s greatest trails, which you can find near the entrance to Upper Lake Clementine Road.
 Parking is free in the small parking area in front of the ranger station.

 The 10.7 mile-long loop runs along Foresthill Road and is extremely popular with mountain bikers (who will usually shout to let you know that they are barreling down the trail behind you).
 The trail does not come close to the river, but is full of beautiful mountain scenery and hills of wildflowers when in bloom.
 If you are not ready to take on the whole loop, there are many nice spots to set up a picnic and enjoy nature.

 The Lake Clementine Hike is a family-friendly hike for those who have no plans to boat at Lake Clementine but want to visit the area and stand near the impressively tall North Fork Dam.
 I’ve hiked this panoramic trail multiple times and it never disappoints.
-From walking under the famous 730 ft.-tall Forest Hill Bridge to beautiful scenery and swimming holes along the way, this hike is well worth the small climb.
+From walking under the famous 730-foot Foresthill Bridge (the tallest in California) to beautiful scenery and swimming holes along the way, this hike is well worth the small climb.

 Lake clementine hike trail sign